Newsmaker | A row a day for arrested Telangana BJP MLA Raja Singh; party says ‘acts on own’

-Controversial Telangana BJP MLA Thakur Raja Singh Lodh was arrested on Tuesday for remarks allegedly directed against Prophet Mohammed in a video, police said.
+CONTROVERSIAL Telangana BJP MLA Thakur Raja Singh Lodh was arrested on Tuesday for remarks allegedly directed against Prophet Mohammed, the Hyderabad police said.
+Hours later, the BJP suspended the MLA.

-He made the remarks while attacking stand-up comedian Munawar Faruqui, who recently performed in the city.
+Singh made the remarks in a video while attacking stand-up comedian Munawar Faruqui, who recently performed in the city.
 While Singh, popularly known as Raja Bhaiya and Tiger Raja, tried to defend it as a “comedy video”, saying he made no mention of the Prophet, police registered cases against him after protests by Muslim organisations.

 Police also threw a security cordon in Goshamahal, Mangalhat and Dhoolpet areas.